 Plane crash kills two after pilot overcome by fumes

-``She talked to us quite a long time,″ pilot Harold Hamre told the Concord Monitor. ``It looked really good for a while and everybody felt good.
+``She talked to us quite a long time,″ Hamre told the Concord Monitor. ``It looked really good for a while and everybody felt good.
 Then she started complaining about being tired.″

-``It’s kind of sad,″ Hamre said. ``We weren’t able to help her come down to a safe landing.″
+``It’s kind of sad,″ he said. ``We weren’t able to help her come down to a safe landing.″

-The blue and white plane, a single-engine Piper Cherokee flying from Farmingdale, N.Y., to Saranac Lake, N.Y., clipped the treetops and crashed near Lake Winnipesaukee in central New Hampshire.
+The blue and white single-engine plane clipped the treetops and crashed near Lake Winnipesaukee in central New Hampshire.
 Rescuers searching through the dense woods found the seats and bodies thrown from the plane.